-Armenia is a small but charming country, with a rich and strong culture.
+Armenia is a small but charming country with a rich and robust culture.
 Not many other countries have such a long, laced history as Armenia.
-However, in Armenia tourism is still having its first steps and slowly becoming an increasingly popular tourist destination.
+However, in Armenia, tourism is still taking its first steps and slowly becoming an increasingly popular tourist destination.

-When planning to travel to Armenia one has to remember that the country is in its early stages of development and not fully ready tourists.
-The roads are rough, transportation is often hard to navigate and many places only speak Armenian or Russian which makes communication harder.
+When planning to travel to Armenia, one must remember that the country is in its early stages of development and not ready for tourists.
+The roads are rough, transportation is often hard to navigate, and many places only speak Armenian or Russian, which makes communication harder.
 But, like many other things in life, difficult things are the most rewarding!
-If you don’t mind these (or actually enjoy them) visiting Armenia is a must!
+If you don’t mind these (or actually enjoy them), visiting Armenia is a must!

 If you are asking yourself: is it safe to travel to Armenia?
 In our opinion: Yes, it is.
-Despite being still a relatively poor, Armenia feels like a safe country and the Armenians are usually very welcoming.
+Despite being still relatively poor, Armenia feels like a safe country, and the Armenians are usually very welcoming.

 Best things to do in Armenia

-The easiest and best way to get immersed in Yerevan’s culture, history and cuisine are by walking around.
+Walking around is the easiest and best way to get immersed in Yerevan’s culture, history, and cuisine.
 Yerevan is a big city, but it’s perfectly possible to walk around its city center.
-By wandering around you’ll be able to see the history of Yerevan, from the ancient times to the Soviet and post Soviet Period.
+By wandering around, you’ll be able to see the history of Yerevan, from ancient times to the Soviet and post-Soviet periods.

-You can also enjoy Yerevan’s modern side, with some contemporary architecture, trendy restaurants and coffee shops.
-The coffee shop culture in Yerevan seems to be growing with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.
+You can also enjoy Yerevan’s modern side, with some contemporary architecture, trendy restaurants, and coffee shops.
+The coffee shop culture in Yerevan seems to grow, with esplanades popping everywhere, which will feel like a piece of heaven after a few hours of walking in summer.

 Climbing the Cascade

-It’s difficult to define what the Cascade is, it’s not really only a monument or even a building.
+It’s difficult to define the Cascade; it’s not only a monument or building.
 We would call it an urban decoration in the form of a staircase connecting the city center with a higher residential area.

-The Cascade is formed by multiple levels adorned with fountains and modernist sculptures gracefully connected by huge staircases.
-The stairs themselves are decorated with several tiers of grass, flowers and bushes, reminding us of a Babylon garden.
-All together it looks like an enormous spectacular modernist sculpture.
+The Cascade is formed by multiple levels adorned with fountains and modernist sculptures gracefully connected by monumental staircases.
+The stairs themselves are decorated with several tiers of grass, flowers, and bushes, reminding us of a Babylon garden.
+Altogether it looks like an enormous spectacular modernist sculpture.

 The Republic Square is a beautiful square that took nearly 50 years to complete, though most of it was built in the 1950s.
-Yerevan is often dubbed as the pink city, and in the Republic Square is easy to understand why.
+Yerevan is often dubbed the pink city, and Square is easy to understand why in the Republic.

-You can easily spend a few hours at the Republic Square, as it is home to numerous landmarks, like the History Museum, the National Gallery and the Government House.
+You can easily spend a few hours at Republic Square, which is home to numerous landmarks, like the History Museum, the National Gallery, and the Government House.
 It is worth a visit both during the day and at night when it is all lit up.

-Pro tip: From early spring to late fall there is a fantastic fountain and light show that is accompanied by some great music of various genres.
-You can really have a nice time here people watching and listening to music.
+Pro tip: From early spring to late fall, a fantastic fountain and light show is accompanied by some great music of various genres.
+You can really have an excellent time here with people watching and listening to music.

-Besides building the world’s longest reversible tramway, the region is creating a net of hostels, local food traditions are being revived, touristic paths and museums created.
+Besides building the world’s longest reversible tramway, the region is creating a net of hostels, reviving local food traditions, touristic paths, and museums created.

-The monastery of Tatev is the destination of the tramway and considered pearl of Armenian medieval architecture.
-It was a major cultural center with a library, scriptorium and one of the most famous medieval universities.
+The monastery of Tatev is the destination of the tramway and is considered the pearl of Armenian medieval architecture.
+It was a major cultural center with a library, a scriptorium, and one of the most famous medieval universities.

-Built in the 9th century this historical monument is one of the oldest and most famous monastery complexes in Armenia.
-During the medieval times, it played a central role in the country’s history as a vital scholastic, enlightenment and spiritual center.
+Built during the 9th century, this historical monument is one of Armenia’s oldest and most famous monastery complexes.
+It played a central role in the country’s history as a vital scholastic, enlightenment, and spiritual center throughout medieval times.

-Besides its historical importance, visiting the Tatev Monastery offers an opportunity to see the wonderful Vorotan Gorge and how amazingly located these medieval monasteries were.
+Besides its historical importance, visiting the Tatev Monastery offers an opportunity to see the incredible Vorotan Gorge and how amazingly located these medieval monasteries were.
 Here you will notice the mighty fortress walls upon massive cliffs making it almost impregnable.
-Other important features you should notice during your visit are:
+Other important features you will notice during your visit are:

 - The Swinging Pillar, which is a unique medieval structure;